PapenfussLab/gridss/Readme.md

 #### AnnotateUntemplatedSequence

 Finds potential mapping locations for single breakends and breakpoint insert sequences in the given reference.
 Used for RepeatMasker annotation, and viral integration detection.

+#### GeneratePonBedpe

+This tool aggregates variants across multiple VCFs and counts the number of samples supporting each variant.
+Only the first sample per VCF is processed which is useful for generating a panel of normals (PON) from a cohort of cancer samples with matched normals.
+Output is a bedpe (breakpoint) and bed (single breakend) file suitable for use by `gridss_somatic_filter.R`.

 ## Common Parameters